dcSpark/fracada/README.md

 <p align="center"><img src="https://img.shields.io/badge/license-mit-blue?style=for-the-badge&logo=none" alt="license" /></p>

+## Disclaimer

+The code on this repository has **not** been audited.
+We don't recommend it using in production without a full security audit.
+Use it at your own risk!.

 ## Protocol

 This contract locks an NFT and mints a number of tokens representing fractions of it.
 To get the NFT back, the fraction tokens are burned.